mochi-hpc/mofka/docs/usage/installation.rst

    spack add mofka
    spack install

-It is generally recommended to using Spack environment to better manage package isolation.
+It is generally recommended to use Spack environment to better manage package isolation.
 Adding *mochi-spack-packages* this way also ensures that it is added only to the environment and not globally.